VazkiiMods/Patchouli/docs/patchouli-basics/book-json.md

 8. combat
 9. brewing

 For modders, simply put in the same string you use when constructing your creative tab here, and the book will show up there.
-On Fabric, the replace the `:` with a `.` in the identifier you used.
+On Fabric, use the name of the `Identifier` you registered your tab with, but with the `:` replaced with a `.`.

 * **advancements_tab** (String)